mingislight/mingislight.github.io/_posts/2024-02-14-driver-behavior-computer-vision.md

 ## 📄 Read the Full Paper

-You can access the full study here:
+You can access the full study by clicking here 👇:
 [**Comprehensive Study of Driver Behavior Monitoring Systems Using Computer Vision and Machine Learning Techniques**](https://link.springer.com/article/10.1186/s40537-024-00890-0)

 ---